-VIII.
+Comments: VIII.
 Supervision Supervision involves the mentoring and monitoring of trainees and others in the development of competence and skill in professional practice and the effective evaluation of those skills.
 Supervisors act as role models and maintain responsibility for the activities they oversee.
 Interns are expected to: Rating Apply this knowledge in direct or simulated practice with psychology trainees, or other health professionals.
 Examples of direct or simulated practice examples of supervision include, but are not limited to, role-played supervision with others, and peer supervision with other trainees.
 Apply the supervisory skill of observing in direct or simulated practice.
 Apply the supervisory skill of evaluating in direct or simulated practice.
 Apply the supervisory skills of giving guidance and feedback in direct or simulated practice AVERAGE SCORE FOR BROAD COMPETENCY IX.
-Consultation and interprofessional / interdisciplinary skills Consultation and interprofessional/interdisciplinary skills are reflected in the intentional collaboration of professionals in health service psychology with other individuals or groups to address a problem, seek or share knowledge, or promote effectiveness in professional Rating activities.
+Consultation and interprofessional / interdisciplinary skills Consultation and interprofessional/interdisciplinary skills are reflected in the intentional Rating collaboration of professionals in health service psychology with other individuals or groups to address a problem, seek or share knowledge, or promote effectiveness in professional activities.
 Interns are expected to: Demonstrate knowledge and respect for the roles and perspectives of other professions.
 Apply the knowledge of consultation models and practices in direct or simulated consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.
 Direct or simulated practice examples of consultation and interprofessional / interdisciplinary skills include but are not limited to: • Role-played consultation with others, peer consultation, provision of consultation to other trainees.
-AVERAGE SCORE FOR BROAD COMPETENCY Comments:
+AVERAGE SCORE FOR BROAD COMPETENCY

+Comments:

+OVERALL RATING (average of broad competency scores)

 Comments on Intern's overall performance:

 Supervisor's signature: Date:

+Supervisor's signature.
+Date.

+Intern's signature.
+Data

 Intern's signature: Date: